Are you choosing your first studio microphone for home recording? You may get very overwhelmed by so many opinions and advices out there.

-If you need a microphone for multi-purpose such as podcast, voice over, recording vocal and string instruments, the dynamic microphone is good choice.
+If you need a microphone for multi-purpose such as podcast, voice over, recording vocal and string instruments, the dynamic microphone is a good choice.

 With around $100, you are easy to find a good dynamic microphone at Amazon.

 I recommend you choose Shure SM series.
-They are cheap but surprisingly great sounding for recording vocal as well as podcast, narration or streaming.
+They are cheap but surprisingly great for recording vocal as well as podcast, narration or streaming.

 B. Condenser Microphones are BEST for high quality audio